MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 In addition to Axios, this project will use the `lightSocket.js` helper tool to simplify the process of subscribing to Misty’s WebSockets.
 You can download this tool from our [GitHub repository](https://github.com/MistyCommunity/MistyI/tree/master/Skills/Tools/javascript).
 Save this `lightSocket.js` file to a “tools” or “assets” folder in your project.

-To set up your project, create a new HTML document.
+To set up your project, create a new .html document.
 Give it a title, and include references to `lightSocket.js` and a CDN for the Axios library in the `<head>` section.
 We’ll write the code for commanding Misty within `<script>` tags in the `<body>` section of this document.

 ```html
 <!DOCTYPE html>